vaibhawvipul/vaibhawvipul.github.io/_posts/2025-07-23-Product-Development-for-Engineers.md

 - **Telegram**: Less than 30 engineers and 900 million users.
 - **John Carmack**: The legendary game developer who built the original Doom and Quake engines with a small team (probably 4), focusing on technical innovation and user experience.

-As engineers, you don’t need permission to build something great.
-You just need focus, feedback, and the courage to stay close to the problem.

 You don't need permission to build something great.
 You don't need a perfect roadmap.
 You don't need executive alignment.

 You need to solve a real problem better than anyone else.